noahzeldin/dissertation/mt_music_analysis.md

 ## Meter and Tempo

+An important feature of Eisler’s music for *The Measures Taken* are the frequent meter changes.
+These, along with the frequent tempo changes in a handful of pieces, demonstrate the necessity of a professional conductor.
+(The reliance of the non-professional workers’ choir on an array of professional musicians is an important part of my argument in the dissertation, as it contradicts much of the previous, text-oriented scholarship on the work by Brecht scholars.)

 ### Rates of Change

-Construct table with following stats for each piece:
+Construct tibble with following stats for each piece:

   - duration